ecordes-vt/docs/src/docs/apis/tutorials/graphql-basics.md

 In a GraphQL API, every request is the same.
 Thus, we'll use `curl` to demonstrate the basic structure of a request.

-However, once this basic structure is understand, `curl` is a poor tool for exploring GraphQL APIs.
-Use GraphiQL instead.
+However, once this basic structure is understood, `curl` is an awkward tool for exploring GraphQL APIs.
+Use the Sandbox instead.

 ```bash
 console$ curl https://api.veritone.com/v3/graphql \